11.18.19

 I call this mine Texas-Style Mac and Cheese, why?
 Well, take a look at the ingredients.
 Two little tweaks give it a little flair (without overpowering the classic) that will make your tastes buds sing! [sour cream + a can of green chiles] Don’t worry about it being spicy, the green chiles just add a great depth of flavor and aren’t spicy *at all*. (i used a can of ‘hot’ green chiles and my kids devoured).
 Alongside the green chiles, you’ve also got a touch of sour cream to give it a little tanginess.
 It’s just delightful!

-Make-ahead tip: Complete steps 1-7.
+Yes!
+Complete steps 1-7.
 Cover with saran wrap and press down onto the pasta so that it is completely suffocated and transfer to the party.
-Remove the saran wrap when you arrive, finish it off in the oven at the party or the day of your feast!
+Remove the saran wrap when you arrive, and finish it off in the oven at the party or the day of your feast!

 If you like this, try my even simpler One-Pot Mac and Cheese for a quick weeknight meal the family will love.